Use Your Words

 And adoptable?
 What exactly is adoptable?
 The term is commonly used by organizations to denote a set of physical and behavioral characteristics that THEY deem appropriate for animals available for adoption.
 But don’t communities differ?
 Shouldn’t each animal be treated on an individual basis?
 And what if I (or a member of the public) am interested in adopting an animal who isn’t deemed to be “adoptable.”
 Does that mean he’s not adoptable?
 Does that mean I can’t adopt him?

 What words work for you?
 What bothers you?
 What words would you prefer we use or don’t use?
 Love to hear what you think!

-Julie Morris is the Senior Vice President for the Community Outreach (CO) Program Group for the ASPCA.
+Julie Morris is the Senior Vice President for the Community Outreach (CO) Program Group for the ASPCA, where she is entering her 26th year.
 CO’s work focuses primarily on fewer dogs and cats at risk in communities.
-She is about to celebrate her 25th anniversary at the ASPCA.
 Before joining the ASPCA, positions held included Executive Director of the Humane Society of Huron Valley, Ann Arbor, MI, and Director of Operations at the Michigan Humane Society in Detroit.